Amortized Analysis via Coalgebra: Introduction

 \subsection{Amortized Analysis}

 In the original development of amortized analysis, Tarjan and Sleator~\cite[\S 2]{tarjan>1985} describe the \emph{physicist's method}, a general technique for tracking amortized cost in a sequence of operations.
-Let $\implObj$ represent the states of a data structure.
-In this method, one defines a function $\Phi : \implObj \to \Int$ that assigns to each data structure state a \emph{potential} representing the amount of unused fictitious cost already incurred up-front by expensive operations; it is assumed that this potential is nonnegative.
+Let $\implObj$ be the set of states of a data structure.
+In this method, one defines a function $\Phi : \implObj \to \Int$ that assigns to each state a \emph{potential}, representing the difference (assumed to be nonnegative) between the realistic and imagined cost models.
 Then, if $\behof{\implCoalg} : \implObj \to \implObj$ implements an operation, the \emph{amortized cost} of $\behof{\implCoalg}$ on a state $d$ is defined as